trevor-e/Interview-Swift/README.md

 - Some solutions can be made with in-order traversal since you're reading the nodes in a natural way.

 ### Graphs
-- Try to mark nodes as visited to make searching easier.
+- Use a map/set to keep track of visited nodes while searching.

+### Linked Lists
+- Be able to find the middle of a list using slow/fast pointers.
+- Be able to reverse a linked list.

 ### Word Transformations
 - Try to precomute word neighbors using a placeholder (eg "*") in a dictionary with the value pointing back to the original word.